Open Enrollment Process

 North County Trade Tech High School does not discriminate on the basis of race, color, ethnic group identification, national origin, religion, sexual orientation, gender or mental or physical disability.

 If the number of students who wish to attend Trade Tech exceeds the school’s capacity as determined by the Board of Directors, then the admission of new students will be determined by a public random drawing for each grade level.
-[Education Code Section 47605(d)(2)(B)] After the close of the open application period, Trade Tech will enroll all students who applied during the open application period subject to capacity.
+[Education Code Section 47605(d)(2)(B)] After the close of the open application period (on March 15th prior to a school year commencing), Trade Tech will enroll all students who applied during the open application period subject to capacity.
 If the number of applications for admission to a grade exceeds the number of available slots in that grade, enrollment, except for existing students of the School, will be determined by random public drawing.
-This random public drawing will be held in a widely publicized, public setting on a widely publicized date.
+This random public drawing will be held in a widely publicized, public setting on a widely publicized date, on or near March 31st.
 Trade Tech will ensure that an independent third party is responsible for the actual “drawing” of applications.
-In the case of a public random drawing, the following admissions preferences shall be applied in the priority order as listed: returning students; siblings of existing students; all other District residents; and all other students outside the District.
+In the case of a public random drawing, the following admissions preferences shall be applied in the priority order as listed: returning students; children of staff members; siblings of existing students; pupils residing in the Maryland Elementary School boundaries; all other Vista Unified School District residents; and all other California students outside the District.